Managing Partner, InfraPartners Mgmt. LLP

 Rado was founder and CEO of Skyera, a supplier of ultra-dense solid-state storage systems, acquired by WD in 2014.
 As CEO he won the 2013 Gold Tech Awards Circle for Emerging Company Executive of the Year.
 At Wave Computing, Rado architected the 10GHz Processing Element of deep learning DPU.

 Rado was cofounder and CTO of SandForce acquired by LSI in 2011 for $377M.
 Rado pioneered enterprise and consumer MLC flash controllers and solved endurance limited by device physics.
 He was a chipset and GPU architect at nVidia, a CPU architect at Nishan Systems and Toshiba, and chief architect of 64b x86 CPU at Gizmo Tech.

 The Microprocessor Report said Rado “has developed some interesting ideas that show significant promise in delivering performance better than that of the leading processors expected in near future… these ideas are likely to appear in other next-generation instruction sets, including the HP/Intel IA-64.”

 Dr. Danilak is U.S. citizen born in Slovakia, and serves on the Slovak government’s Innovation Advisory Board.
-He is a member of the IDC Technical Computing Advisory Panel, the Forbes Technology Council, a contributor to TechTarget, and a member of IEEE.
+He is a member of the IDC Technical Computing Advisory Panel, the Forbes Technology Council, a contributor to TechTargett, member of IEEE, member of Technology Transfer Bulletin (TTB) Editorial Board and member of the Board of Directors of the Dionýz Ilkovič Foundation.
 He holds a Ph.D in Computer Science and an MS in Electrical Engineering from the TUKE Slovakia, where he taught compiler courses.